jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 ![](images/Symbol%20Language%20(2004).422.png)

 This is a call to a child’s procedure.
-After reaching the child’s procedure, the redirectioning isn’t done, because the child’s procedure has reference line (*r*), which is to be followed.
+After reaching the child’s procedure, the redirecting isn’t done, because the child’s procedure has reference line (*r*), which is to be followed.
 Eventually b is called.

 When the target procedure is found, it needs to be called.
 In order to do so, object and type must again be traced, in order to know which procedure of which object to call.
 This again isn’t an access, but the same kind of process is involved: the process of finding the target type and target object of a symbol.